dmuth/splunk-network-health-check/README.md

 ## How does it work?

 At its core, this app uses a script called `ping.sh`.
-This script runs <a href="https://github.com/dmuth/iputils">a hacked veriosn of ping</a> to ping all targets and report on status (packets sent/packets received) every 10 seconds.
+This script runs <a href="https://github.com/dmuth/iputils">a hacked version of ping</a> to ping all targets and report on status (packets sent/packets received) every 10 seconds.

 ### "Oh god, why did you hack ping?"